Why Practice with Andrea?

 Why I teach

 In 2016 I basically stumbled into yoga teacher training.
 Best move ever!
 I got my RYT500 certification in 2018 and after taking some Yin Yoga training that year, began to specialize in that area.
-I’m currently taking another Yin course with Bernie Clark online.
-Yin for the win!
-I’m also a Trauma Informed Yoga Teacher, having gone through that training in 2017.
+I also went through Trauma Informed Yoga Teacher training in 2017, which was an invaluable experience.

 In addition to teaching Yin, I also love teaching gentle yoga.
 I used to teach more powerful classes, but these days I love how slow, deliberate movement can be just as challenging.
 I also love that this type of slow movement (or no movement, in the case of Yin) can provide more space for play and observation.
 Our everyday lives don’t give us many opportunities for that type of reflection.